maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	Homework assignments will be posted online and submitted through Canvas.

 -	You must submit your homework write-up as a PDF, when required, as well as your R Script (or Rmarkdown file).
 Failure to submit your script will be considered as an incomplete homework.
 The code you submit with your homework should be fully reproducible (i.e. another person running it on their machine should be able to get the same results as you).
-See guidelines in our course website for R scripts.
+See the guidelines on our course website for R scripts.

 -	**Only five homework assignments will be considered for your grade, dropping the assignment with the lowest grade, with the exeption of Homework 6**.
 However, you can only drop an assignment for which you haven’t been penalized for misconduct.